tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

      Default value: 52:54:00:a9:6d:9

+* **architecture**.- This variable defines whether a provisioning network will be used (architecture = vbmc) or not (architecture = redfish).
+Only two values are accepted: **vbmc** and **redfish**.
+Depending on the value used, different infrastructure components will be created to support the chosen architecture model.

+     Default value: vbmc

 ### Assigning values to input variables

 There are 3 different ways in which to assign new values to the input variables describe above: